RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 ![new_geo-distrbuted](/images/rs/new_geo-distrbuted.png?width=600&height=608)

-On the create database page, click the **show advanced option** link.
 There are some key differences in the creation process between CRDBs and standard Redis database creation.

-1. Intra-cluster Replication is required for each Participating Cluster to be included in a CRDB.
-This is due to how the intercluster replication process, called syncer, always reads off slaves and not masters.
-Therefore slaves must exist.
-In the interface, you will see that you cannot change this option and if not possible, the creation will error.
 1. The eviction policy can only be set to noeviction for CRDBs.
 1. [Participating Clusters](#participating-clusters) section is where you define the clusters that will host member CRDBs and the admin user account